 Another thing you can try doing if you know the article name is to search “[Article Name] PDF” on Google and seeing if there is a PDF for download anywhere.

-Many times even if you find an article that is blocked by a pay-wall, you can still read the Abstract, which is usually a short but informative summary of the article and what researchers found.
+Many times even if you find an article that is blocked by a pay-wall, you can still read the abstract (or press release), which is usually a short but informative summary of the article and what researchers found.